excid-io/immerse-dev/docs/UI-doc.md

 Voice guidance is implemented through the Web Speech API's `SpeechSynthesisUtterance` interface, which dynamically selects the most appropriate voice available on each browser for consistent narration quality, with a text-to-speech system that provides context-aware instructions.
 The audio feedback system includes distinctive sound effects for different interactions, creating a multi-sensory experience that helps users understand system state without relying solely on visual cues.

-*Welcome to the IMMERSE Wallet: how to interact with the Three.js scene.*

 ## Issuer Interface